 The B corporation resulted from the repeal of the city’s street maintenance sales tax and the implementation of the EDC sales tax.
 City officials are hopeful that the amount being invested in debt service can be cut after the detention center is sold or leased, providing more money for local economic development incentives.

 Each of the EDCs are funded by a half cent of the local sales tax.
 In September, each of the economic development corporations received sales tax funds in the amount of approximately $20,454.45.

 The amount received varies from month-to-month and is reflective of the local economy.
 So far this year, sales tax collections have been up, allowing both EDCs to grow their funds.
 They are budgeted to receive approximately $245,000 this fiscal year, a figure which is considered conservative.

 Both corporations are able to share the expense of employing an executive director.
 The Type A Corporation has funds available to provide economic incentives to eligible industrial and manufacturing prospects which would create new jobs in the community.

 There is an application process to qualify for incentives from either of the EDCs.
 Information and applications can be obtained from the City Manager or Justin Balderas, Director of LEDC Type A. The A Office is in the building located at 206 West 3rd Street.
 For more information, call 806-485-0021 or cell number 806-401-5294.

 Both economic development corporation boards are meeting monthly and are considering incentive requests as they are generated.

-The type A LEDC is overseen by Pat Demel, President; Joel Griffith, Gary Jones, Joe Embry and Lori Zinn.
+The type A LEDC is overseen by Joel Griffith, President; Lori Zinn, Vice President; Gary Jones, Treasurer; Graham Henley and Bryan Gregory.